MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-connect-devices.md

 - HoloLens (1st gen) clicker

 > [!NOTE]
 > Other types of Bluetooth devices, such as speakers, headsets, smartphones, and game pads, may be listed as available in HoloLens settings.
 However, these devices aren't supported on HoloLens (1st gen).
-For more information, see [I'm having problems pairing or using a Bluetooth device](hololens-FAQ.md#im-having-problems-pairing-or-using-a-bluetooth-device).
+For more information, see [HoloLens Settings lists devices as available, but the devices don't work](hololens-FAQ.md#hololens-settings-lists-devices-as-available-but-the-devices-dont-work).

 ### Pair a Bluetooth keyboard or mouse